maiziezhoulab/AquilaSV/src/How_to_get_bam_and_vcf.md

 `samtools -b -L selected.bed wgs.bam > selected.bam`
 `samtools index selected.bam`

-To generate the original WGS bam file, you can run LongRanger/EMA/BWA.
+:octocat: To generate the original WGS bam file, you can run LongRanger/EMA/BWA.

 Once you generate the `selected.bam` in your working directory, you can use use it to run AquilaSV pipeline.